phurinutwara/dotfiles/arch/README.md

    : because I don't know whether all of those packages will work on my PC or not
 4. [silentz/arch-linux-install-guide](https://github.com/silentz/arch-linux-install-guide)
-   : His step is very clean and clear and somehow his commands are more reasonable than the official doc : I followed him later until I chose to go with Xfce desktop environment, and it's beatiful and stable to use : Only downside is, he use `fdisk` while partitioning drives and it's hard to follow
+   : His step is very clean and clear and somehow his commands are more reasonable than the official doc : I followed him later and I chose to go with Xfce desktop environment, his config is beatiful and stable to use : Only one thing to mention is, he use `fdisk` while partitioning drives and that's hard to follow as a linux newb
 5. [itsfoss](https://itsfoss.com/install-arch-linux/)
    : Somehow I like how this blog using words and examples to explain, it easy to read and follow